knot2006/oni-mod-crash-solver/README.md

 Clone this repository to somewhere on your system either by using `git clone $this_repository` or downloading the repository as a zip.

-Run `./oni-crash-solver.py -h` or `python3 ./oni-crash-solver.py -h` to get help information, but the only argument is `-m` to select the `mods.json`.
+Run `./oni-crash-solver.py -h` or `python3 ./oni-crash-solver.py -h` to get help information, but the only required argument is `-m` to select the `mods.json` to work on.

 Once a `mods.json` file is given, follow the instructions at prompt.
 If an exception occurs, a backup file is present next to the `mods.json` file.